zrierc/cdk-101/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to CDK TypeScript project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This projects demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an API Gateway that will trigger Lambda Function when the endpoint is hit.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.